HCA Healthcare (HCA) Received its Third Buy in a Row

-After Credit Suisse and Barclays gave HCA Healthcare (NYSE: HCA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Michael Wiederhorn maintained a Buy rating on HCA Healthcare today and set a price target of $160.00.
-The company’s shares closed last Tuesday at $105.20.
+After Barclays and Robert W. Baird gave HCA Healthcare (NYSE: HCA) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Frank Morgan maintained a Buy rating on HCA Healthcare today and set a price target of $158.00.
+The company’s shares closed last Wednesday at $107.79.

-According to TipRanks.com, Wiederhorn is a top 100 analyst with an average return of 15.4% and a 67.6% success rate.
-Wiederhorn covers the Healthcare sector, focusing on stocks such as Community Health, The Ensign Group, and Addus Homecare.
+According to TipRanks.com, Morgan is a 5-star analyst with an average return of 9.0% and a 59.8% success rate.
+Morgan covers the Healthcare sector, focusing on stocks such as Fresenius Medical Care, Genesis Healthcare, and Acadia Healthcare.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for HCA Healthcare with a $156.21 average price target, a 35.1% upside from current levels.
-In a report issued on April 6, Robert W. Baird also maintained a Buy rating on the stock with a $150.00 price target.
+Currently, the analyst consensus on HCA Healthcare is a Strong Buy with an average price target of $152.27, a 40.6% upside from current levels.
+In a report issued on April 13, SunTrust Robinson also maintained a Buy rating on the stock with a $160.00 price target.

 See today’s analyst top recommended stocks >>